 The best travel stories often start with strong opening sequences that skillfully pull the reader right into the story.
 To kick your travel writing skills up a notch, here are five powerful ways you can start your narratives.
-I am also including examples from my own work and articles I’ve written to help guide your learning experience.
+I am also including examples from my own work to help guide your learning experience.

 Example 1 - “The sound of tiny spikes on our wheels crunching through